 Send to firstname.lastname@example.org, using the subject line Application for 2019 I3 Award.

 - Proposal Narrative: 3-page maximum for sections A-C; Include the following elements:

 - Provide a background or rationale for the project, including significance

-- Identify current status of the research at UO, including programmatic strengths, competitiveness for funding, and milestones or outcomes
+- Identify current status of the research at UO, including programmatic strengths and expertise of team members

 - Describe the fit between the proposed project and external funding priorities/opportunities

-- Biographical sketch or CV for all faculty involved in the project (limited to 2 pages for each faculty member).
+- Biographical sketch or CV: 2-page maximum for all faculty involved in the project

-- Current and pending support: list yearly direct funds for each grant; include any awards you have received from the University of Oregon.
+- Current and pending support: List current and pending funding (funding source, project period, total costs); include any awards you have received from the University of Oregon.

-- Letter of support from Department Head/Center or Institute Director and/or Dean(s) describing how the application supports the unit/college mission/goals and detailing/authorizing the commitment (if any) for matching support designated for the project.
+- Letter of support: Letter from Department Head/Center or Institute Director and/or Dean(s) describing how the application supports the unit/college mission/goals and detailing/authorizing the commitment (if any) for matching support designated for the project.

 A final report is required and due to Research Development Services no later than one month (30 days) after the conclusion of funding.